ns-rse/git-collaboration/episodes/branching.md

 ::::::::::::::::::::::::::::::::::::: callout

 Most of the time when creating branches you should do so from the `main` branch.
 It is therefore important to make sure your local copy of the `main` branch is up-to-date.
-Before creating a branch you should therefore checkout `main` the main branch and ensure it is up-to-date.
+Before creating a branch you should therefore checkout the `main` branch and ensure it is up-to-date.

 ``` bash
 git switch main
 git pull
 ```

-This means you can omit the branch you wish to use as the basis for the new branch when creating.
+This means you can omit the explicit statement of which branch you wish to use as the basis for the new branch, typically `main`, when creating it as you will be already be checked out on that branch when `git pull`.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ### Naming Branches